 Chromebooks vs. Laptops.
 It’s a battle that’s been raging for nearly five years now, with plenty of good points being made by those on both sides of the argument.
+The ASUS C302 Flip – Best 13″ Chromebook makes a great case for the Chromebook side.
 But which portable computer is right for you, and which might hold you back?
 Read on to find out.

 Chromebook vs Laptop

 |3rd Party Apps Allowed|

 The three main competing laptop operating systems include OS X on Macbooks, Windows 10 on third-party laptops (Toshiba, Asus, Microsoft, etc), and Linux.

 Chrome OS, or in this case Chromebooks, which entered the fray not too long ago and is similar to that of Android, certainly isn’t for everyone.
 However, it still serves its (limited) purpose pretty well across the board.
 I’ve personally used a Chromebook for two years as my road laptop, and not once has the OS ever crashed on me.
 There might be an occasional stutter during a 1080p video on YouTube, but otherwise the lean, mean design of the Chrome OS prevents it from experiencing any significant hangups.